Fully Supported Katy Trail Cycling Vacation

 We'll then dine and stay at the historic Hotel Frederick, built in 1905.
 Boonville boasts over 400 sites and structures on the National Register of Historic places, and you can learn about these during the town's Historic Walking Tour, which highlights 23 historic sites.

-Fun Fact: Hotel Frederick was built in 1905 and cost just $40,000 to construct.
+FUN FACT: Hotel Frederick was built in 1905 and cost just $40,000 to construct.

 event slider image